lpio/lpio-spec/server.md

 Request handler calls `open` method which accepts params with [schema](./schemas/server-request-open-params.json)

 Method `open` will:
-- save incomming messages.
+- dispatch on messages on adapter
 - get new messages from adapter and add them to multiplexer.
-- listen to adapter for new messages and add them to multiplexer.
+- listen to adapters emitter for new messages, add them to multiplexer.
-- listen to `drain` event from multiplexer and end request.
+- listen to `drain` event from multiplexer and close request.

-## End request.

-When end requests, always send messages accumulated by multiplexer.

 ## Destroy server.